UK Tax Strategy

 Prepared in accordance with the requirements of Schedule 19, Finance Act 2016.

-Within HEINEKEN we believe that responsible tax behaviour is an essential element of our sustainability strategy.
-The taxes we pay are an important part of our contribution to local economies and support the development of the many countries in which we operate.
+We believe in responsible tax behaviour as an essential part of our Brew a Better World strategy.
+The taxes we pay contribute to local economies and support the development of the many countries in which we operate.

 Tax strategy

-In support of HEINEKEN’s business priorities we pursue a tax strategy that is sustainable and transparent.
-This strategy is annually reviewed and approved both by the Executive Board and the Audit Committee (part of the Supervisory Board), Our tax strategy is based on a number of key principles:
+Our tax strategy is fully aligned with the EverGreen strategy and our business and organisational values.
+This strategy is annually reviewed and approved both by the Executive Board and the Audit Committee (part of the Supervisory Board).
+The tax strategy adheres to the following key principles:

-- Our way of working conforms with the HEINEKEN Code of Conduct;
+• Compliance with the HEINEKEN Code of Conduct.

-- We developed co-operative compliance relationships with tax authorities in various countries.
-For UK, this is HM Revenue and Customs (HMRC)
+• Open and constructive dialogue with tax authorities that is based on mutual respect, transparency and trust.
+We have co-operative compliance relationships with tax authorities in various countries.
+For the UK, this is HM Revenue & Customs.

 Tax governance